 - Do you need unlisted funds?

-- Do you need an advisor to manage your portfolio?
+- Do you need an adviser to manage your portfolio?

 - Do you need consolidated reporting, and at what cost?